gbinal/p-o-d.github.com/schema.md

 ----------------------
 We sought to be platform-independent and to align as much as possible with existing open standards.

-To that end, our JSON key names are directly drawn from [DCAT](http://www.w3.org/TR/vocab-dcat/), with one exception.
+To that end, our JSON key names are directly drawn from [DCAT](http://www.w3.org/TR/vocab-dcat/), with two exceptions.

 We added the new **accessLevel** field to help easily sort datasets into our three existing categories: public, restricted, and private.
 This field means an agency can run a basic filter against its enterprise data catalog to generate a public-facing list of datasets that are, or *could one day be*, made publicly available (or, in the case of restricted data, available under certain conditions).
 This field also makes it easy for anyone to generate a list of datasets that *could* be made available but have not yet been released by filtering **accessLevel** to *public* and **accessURL** to *blank*.

+With respect to [dcat:dataQuality](http://www.w3.org/TR/vocab-dcat/#property--data-quality), we intentionally did **not** use this field and instead chose a boolean.
+At the time of this memo's release, DCAT had no specific guidance on the use of this field, and we actually do: whether or not the data meets an agency’s Information Quality Guidelines.

 Additional Information
 ----------------------